tecknut/religionfusion/README.md

 None.
 It's totally fine with RF, if you also participate in other religions.
 You don't have to denounce your membership with other religions just because you want to be in RF.
 But if they're not cool with you in being RF, that's between you and them (not in RF's "jurisdiction").
 But we're cool if you like us and like others too.

 # Sacred rock or place or object
-There is no object sacred enough to fight or die over in RF4
+There is no object sacred enough to fight or die over in RF

 # Religious baggage
 There is none